ryumatsuura/ryumatsuura.github.io/index.md

 </p>

 <p>
-I received my PhD in Economics from Northwestern University.
+I received my PhD in Economics from Northwestern University in 2025.
 My research interest lies at the intersection of development economics and political economy.
 <p>

 <p>